JackieBinya/jacqueline-binya-website/content/posts/lets-learn-graphql/lesson-1.md

 - I have been insanely busy and,
 - I have been feeling overwhelmed lately about the ton of stuff I have to learn as a developer.
 When you hear people say as that _As a developer the learning never stops_, its not a cliche.

  But the good news is: I have since developed a strategy to deal with the anxiety of associated with handling a lot of work responsibilities whilst trying to maintain a healthy life balance.
 I now keep a calender to manage and track my work.
-I set up weekly goals which I then breakdown to small daily tasks which are achievable.
+I set up weekly goals which I then breakdown into small daily tasks which are achievable.
 Adjusting my attitude towards learning has been helpful as well, I have since reconciled with the fact that if I am serious about being a developer: consistently learning new things has to become part of my lifestyle.

- Lastly one thing that I feel is even important to mention is that I practice a little kindness towards myself and I also have a reward system in place.
+ Lastly one thing that I feel is important to mention is that I practice a kindness towards myself.
+If for any reason I fail to achieve a goal I journal the experience and give an account of how and where I struggled, then adjust my goal.
+I'm basically my own mentor.
+I also have a reward system in place.
 So, am really looking forward to that holiday in Capetown🧳🐳👙.